Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

-To account for the requirements of different use cases, various concepts of blockchain technology emerged.
-A prominent conceptualization by~Peters et al.~\cite{peterspanayi2016blockchain} distinguishes blockchains along two dimensions.
-First, transactions in public blockchains are publicly visible, while transactions in private blockchains are only visible to authorized parties.
-Second, permissionless blockchain systems allow anyone to participate in consensus, while this right is retained to authorized parties only in permissioned blockchain systems.
-As the technology gained increasing prominence, developers introduced advanced concepts building upon the inherent properties of blockchains.
-Smart contracts, which can be defined as computer programs that are executed redundantly on virtual machines on the nodes of the blockchain system's peer-to-peer network~\cite{buterin2014ethereum,lockl2020toward}, enable a large variety of transactions that go well beyond the transfer of cryptocurrencies~\cite{beck2018blockchain}.
-One specific application area of smart contracts is the exchange a broad variety of digital assets.
-These so-called blockchain tokens are value containers that can be transferred among the participants in a blockchain system~\cite{oliveira2018token, pilkington2016blockchain}.
+To account for the requirements of different use cases, various concepts of blockchain technology have emerged.
+A prominent conceptualization by~\citet{peterspanayi2016blockchain} distinguishes blockchains along two dimensions.
+First, transactions in public blockchains are publicly visible, while transactions in private blockchains are only visible to the parties that run the network's nodes.
+Second, permissionless blockchain systems allow anyone to participate in consensus by proposing new blocks, while this right is retained to authorized parties only in permissioned blockchain systems.
+As the technology has gained increasing prominence, developers introduced smart contracts, which can be defined as scripts that are executed redundantly on the nodes' virtual machines~\cite{buterin2014ethereum,lockl2020toward}.
+Smart contracts enable a large variety of transactions that go well beyond the transfer of cryptocurrencies~\cite{beck2018blockchain}.
+One specific application area of smart contracts is the exchange of a broad variety of digital assets.
+These so-called \emph{tokens} are value containers that represent digital or non-digital, scarce objects and that can be transferred among the participants in a blockchain system~\cite{oliveira2018token, pilkington2016blockchain}.
 The opportunities related to the ``tokenization'' of physical and digital objects are considered an essential trend for the economy~\cite{sunyaev2021token}.
-The inherent value of respective tokens can also aid in implementing incentive mechanisms and, thus, co-ordinate large scale processes among mutually distrusting parties\cite{lee2020data}.
+Tokens' inherent value can also help coordinate processes among mutually distrusting parties or in fluid organizations\cite{lee2020data,schirrmacher2021token}.